francescopicchi76/JavaScriptExercises/README.md

 # JavaScriptExercises
-My version of some exercises in JavaScript kindly provided by our tutor Alberto Zaccagni during the Digitazon Web Development course.
+My code solution to some JavaScript exercises kindly provided during the Digitazon Web Development Course by our tutor Alberto Zaccagni.